runi8240/lab2-url-lister/Solution.md

 Observation -
 1. More output files are generated after execution via 4 node cluster that 2 node cluster.
 2. The execution time for 2-Node  vs 4-Node Clusters is almost similar.
 There is not a huge difference.
+This might be due to the size of dataset we are using as input to the application.
+Even though in second scenario, we have increased the worker nodes to 4, Hadoop will only create map tasks as per the requirement.
+In this case, it might only need 2 map tasks.
+Hence, we see the real time for execution is almost same.